Professional 3D Scanners • EinScan • REV1 TECH

 Output Formats & Integration

-STL, OBJ, PLY exports drop into O&P CAD/CAM design platforms (Vorum, Rodin4D, Standard Cyborg, Mecuris, and others).
-SDK available for hospital ordering systems and branded patient portals.
+STL, OBJ, and PLY exports drop into O&P CAD/CAM design platforms (Vorum, Rodin4D, Standard Cyborg, Mecuris, and others).
+An SDK is available for hospital ordering systems and branded patient portals.

 Clinical Applications